tpaknok/CGLS/README.md

 Other functions are used for the simulations / empirical analyses and producing figures

+Note that we are using Bayesian GLMM rather than Frequentist GLMM to improve the speed.

 # Known problems

 Might need to use inla.rerun to enhance model stability